cloudflare/cloudflare-ingress-controller/docs/guide_ha_tunnel.md

 ### Requirements
 - Load balancing enabled, [enable here][cloudflare-dashboard-traffic]

+> A load-balancer is required to set the controller replica count > 1.

 ### Step 1: Create a Load Balancer
 On the Cloudflare dashboard, browse to [Traffic][cloudflare-dashboard-traffic]